ColorProgrammy/Dolphin3D/_docs/_setup.md

 Next you need to right-click on the project in Solution Explorer and click `Build`.

-The compiled application should appear in the `bin` folder.
+The compiled application should appear in the `bin` folder (if you added output to this folder in the project settings)

 ----